The Great Easter Egg Hunt is on

 People all across the country, including locally, are encouraging their friends and neighbors to brighten these long, dreary days by hanging a picture of an Easter egg in their window so others can see it while walking or driving by.

-Some eggs are colored; some are made out of paper collages.
-Still others are painting their windows and using tape to make patterns and designs.
+Some are coloring eggs with crayons or markers; some are making paper collages.
+Still others are painting their windows and using removable tape to make patterns and designs.

 (0) comments